 A travel merchant account is a specialized payment processing account designed for travel businesses, including tour operators, online travel agencies (OTAs), destination management companies and cruise operators.
 The account is tailored to the unique nature of the travel industry and typically includes multi-currency payment capabilities, advanced fraud protection, and chargeback support.

 To keep more of your revenue (and scale without constant liquidity concerns), you need a specialized travel merchant account offered by industry experts like Repayd.
-These types of accounts offer a solution across multiple verticals within the sector, supporting not only travel sellers but also other operators in the value chain, such as travel technology providers.
+These types of accounts offer a solution across multiple verticals within the sector, supporting not only travel sellers, but also other operators in the value chain, such as travel technology providers.

 In this guide, we explore how merchant accounts for travel work and their role in securing long-term processing stability, building trust with customers and partners, and supporting international growth.